jbms/sphinx-immaterial/docs/graphviz.rst

 to a string value containing reStructuredText.
 This is demonstrated in the example above.

-The reStructuredText will be parsed, and after resolving any cross references, will be substituted back into the graph definition as follows:
+The reStructuredText will be parsed as a document fragment, and after resolving any cross references, will be substituted back into the graph definition as follows:

-- A :graphvizattr:`label` will be generated from the cross reference's text content.
+- A :graphvizattr:`label` will be generated from the parsed fragment's text content.
-- If there is at least one cross referable target, only the last such target is considered, and:
+- If the parsed fragment contains at least one hyperlink, only the last such hyperlink is considered, and:

   - an :graphvizattr:`href` will be generated from its URL.